Informatievlaanderen/VSDS-Demonstrator/README.md

 # VSDS DEMONSTRATOR

-The VSDS Demonstrator is a fullstack application which can be used to demonstrate the ingestion/replication of Linked Data Event Streams.
+The VSDS Demonstrator is a web application which can be used to demonstrate the ingestion/replication of Linked Data Event Streams.
 The VSDS Demonstrator was built in the context of the [VSDS project](https://vlaamseoverheid.atlassian.net/wiki/spaces/VSDSSTART/overview) in order to easily exchange open data.